Khan Academy offers a thing called “Mission Algebra” which claims to give you “a personal path through Algebra I”.

 That’s the wrong way to think about units and dimensions.
 I say m should represent the mass, no matter what units are being used.
 You should not write mass = m grams, but rather mass = m = some number of grams.
 Similarly for the other variables.

 I say there is no such thing as “the” units for density.
-You can measure density in whatever units you like.
+There are dozens of common units for density, and probably hundreds of other usable units.

 This looks to me like rote, mechanical manipulation of symbols without regard to what they should mean.